 Indian Economic Service and Indian Statistical Service Examination

 These two exams are organised for Group A job-level posts under the government departments which mainly include the executive branches.
 Candidates are appointed under the statistical posts of various ministries.
-To appear for the Indian Economics Services exam, a postgraduate degree in Economics or its any specialised branch such as Business Economics is compulsory.
+To appear for the Indian Economics Services exam, a postgraduate degree in Economics or any specialised branch such as Business Economics is compulsory.
 For the candidates wanting to appear for Indian Statistical Services, they must have a graduate degree in Mathematical Statistics, Statistics, Applied Statistics etc.

 Indian Forest Services Exam

-Being a notable mention in top UPSC exams, IFoS recruits the candidates into the top positions of the forest department where they will be serving independently of any district.
-To appear for this exam, candidates need to have a graduate degree in any of the fields like Veterinary Science & Animal Husbandry, Physics, Botany, Chemistry etc. The age limit of the exam remains to be same as that of the UPSC exams mentioned above.
+Being a notable mention in top UPSC exams, IFoS recruits candidates for the top positions of the forest department where they will be serving independently of any district.
+To appear for this exam, candidates need to have a graduate degree in any of the fields like Veterinary Science & Animal Husbandry, Physics, Botany, Chemistry etc. The age limit of the exam remains be same as that of the UPSC exams mentioned above.
 General candidates can appear 6 times, OBC can take this test 9 times and ST/SC have no limit.
 As a parameter of final selection, candidates will also have to undergo a medical examination.

 Planning to appear for this exam, read about the Indian Forest Services IFS Exam Pattern here.

-Candidates willing to enter the National Defence Academy or Indian Naval Academy this exam is their entry ticket.
-By qualifying this exam, the candidates can also enter the Indian Defence Forces such as Air Force, Army, Navy etc. The age limit to appear in the exam is between 16 ½ to 19 ½.
+For candidates willing to enter the National Defence Academy or Indian Naval Academy this exam is their entry ticket.
+By qualifying for this exam, the candidates can also enter the Indian Defence Forces such as Air Force, Army, Navy etc. The age limit to appear in the exam is between 16 ½ to 19 ½.
 Students are open to making as many attempts as they want till they fall under the age limit.
 For the ones wanting to qualify for this exam, the minimum qualification is: